Feeling stressed out and how to get help

 If you have thoughts of self-harm or are self-harming, it’s important to speak to someone you trust.
 This may feel intimidating and you may be worried about how to start the conversation.
 Below are some tips on how you might start:

-If you find talking about it too overwhelming, write down the feelings you have been experiencing and give them to someone who can help you.
-You might want to share this with a trusted friend or family member first and they can support you in getting the right help for you.
+If you find talking about it too overwhelming, write down the feelings you have been experiencing and give them to someone you trust who can support you.
 Sharing your experience can be the first step to recovery.

 You do not have to face your situation alone.
 You can get professional help to stop self-harming and understand what is causing you to self-harm in the first place.
 A health professional can help you learn new strategies to cope.
 You will not be judged or thought any less of because you self-harm.

 You can speak to your GP or a mental health professional who will help you with a management plan.
 Your GP can also refer you to a psychologist for ongoing support.
 Be honest about what is happening so that you can get the support you need.
-If you already have spoken with your GP or a mental health professional, keep connected.
+If you have already spoken with your GP or a mental health professional, stay connected.

 Our counsellors at SuicideLine Victoria can help you start to work on what is triggering you to self-harm.
 We’re here 24/7 on 1300 651 251.